-Bogotá, in addition to being the capital of Colombia, is one of its largest cities and a very popular tourist destination in the world.
+Bogotá, in addition to being the capital of Colombia, is one of its largest cities along with Medellin, and a very popular tourist destination in the world.

 Bogotá is located in the center of Colombia and is a metropolis that has it all, including important universities and museums and great views from the top of a mountain.